Living Learning Program

 - Dr. Ken Jackson, Associate Professor

-- Sofy Carayannopoulos, Associate Professor
+- Dr. Sofy Carayannopoulos, Associate Professor

 What will you be doing in the Residence Learning Community?
 Check out a few examples: